ashikshafi08/weave/README.md

 Use the `set_prompt_template()` method of the `SyntheticDataFramework` or LLM provider to customize prompts for different tasks.

+## Roadmap

+To see the rough plans for future development and features, check out our [roadmap](roadmap.md).
+This is not set in stone and is subject to change as we receive feedback and decide what features are most important.

 ## Configuration

 The `config/config.yaml` file allows you to set up your data generator, LLM provider, and other framework parameters.
 Here's an example: